 Whether you'd like to review your practice sessions later or share your progress with friends and colleagues, forScore mini's recording feature can help.
-Choose "record" from the tools menu to begin, and tap the microphone icon when you're ready.
+Choose "record" from the tools menu, then tap the microphone icon when you're ready.
 You'll see a red volume meter so you can make sure you're close enough for the microphone to pick up clear audio.
-Tap the microphone again to stop recording, and then either save or discard it.
+Tap again to stop recording, and then save or discard it.
 Saved recordings are automatically linked to the current score so you can review them later.